Looking to plan an epic ski trip this season? Check out our list of the top 15 ski resorts in the US to find your perfect destination.

 No matter what line you take, you’ll enjoy tons of stashes.
 Catch the Summit lift and make the trek up to the peak.
 From there, drop into the crater chutes or Backside Bowls.
 However, the well-hidden stash lies along the ridge traverse, where you can access the West Ridge and Serengeti Plains.
 Once you tire of endless pow laps, check out the frankly insane park set-up with loads of creative features.
 Then, head down for a well-earned beer at the West Village Lodge’s Clearing Rock Bar, featuring rows of local craft brews.

 Big Sky Resort, Montana?
-On a list of the best ski resorts in the US?
+On a list of the best ski destinations in the US?
 Hear us out.
 Big Sky is a criminally overlooked gem that gets more snow than most Colorado resorts, has one of the largest single resort areas in the US, the only Triple-Black-rated inbounds freeriding in the US, and some of the absolute best (and longest) freeride descent routes of any resort … anywhere in the world.
 It also has a fully-fledged ski-to-mountain village with a plethora of accommodation and dining options, including apartments, homes, and sizable hotels.
 So, everyone is catered for.

 Now, the mountain!
 Get up to Lone Mountain Peak via the gondola and choose your poison.
 Big Couloir is the scariest choice, but you can also pick gnarly descents that’ll send you into Deepwater or Stillwater Bowl, going skier’s right off the lift.
 Or head skier’s left to access Winter Bowl, where the snow really piles up.